Registration Help for Parents

 - "Does your set of planned courses include a variety of course choices?"

-Other than during First-Year Orientation, the registration typically starts at 10:00 p.m. for Pick One and 7:30 a.m. for Pick Three for the entire group of students in a particular class year.
+Other than during First-Year Orientation, the initial registration window opens at 7:30am and closes at 4:00pm for the entire group of students in a particular class year.
 Remind your student to set his or her alarm and don't sleep through the window.
 Don't stop until s/he has at least 12 credits and typically 13-15.
-Get on waitlists right away.
+Attempting to register for a course that is closed will result in being added to the waitlist.
 Write to those professors explaining an interest.
 Keep a sharp eye on her/his W&L email, so a chance to claim an open seat is not missed.
 Keep the adviser in the loop.

 Parents: Help your student cope during registration